The MTECH priority deadline for the FAFSA is April 1st of the current application year.

 Due to the hands-on nature of the training received, attendance is very important in all MTECH program.
 It is very difficult to make up missed training, and as a result, 85% attendance is required in all MTECH program.
 However, due to state licensure requirements, some programs have more strict attendance rules that must be met in order to receive the license.
 These rules will be explained by the instructors of those programs.
 It is the responsibility of the students to notify the instructor, as soon as possible, of upcoming absences or emergencies that arise, causing them to miss class.

 Verifying Progress for SFA Disbursement

 Satisfactory Academic progress is verified at the mid-point of a student’s enrolled hours.
 Students who fail to complete the work before the start of the following payment period will lose their disbursement.
-Tuition and bookstore costs are always accounted for in the evaluation of the amount owed to the college and are entered onto an evaluation worksheet prepared by the financial aid office.
+Tuition and bookstore costs are always accounted for in the evaluation of the amount owed to the college and are entered into an evaluation worksheet prepared by the financial aid office.
 A final analysis worksheet and progress report is routed to the Financial Aid Manager, or his/her designee, who verifies schedules and double checks for accuracy.
 A Funding Proceed Refund form and Student Progress Report are then routed to the Accounting/ Business Office for disbursement either by way of an authorized direct deposit, or sent out regular mail through the local post office.